nicl/stwss/README.md

 The site is expected to last for a couple of years or so, at which point we may have grown sufficiently to invest in a new website(!).

-## Timelines

-Ready for before June 12th.

-(This is the target date for when the new morning service should start at St Thomas'.)